Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 We enjoyed the tour and were lucky that no eruption happened while we were there.
 White island volcano new zealand

-We enjoyed the tour and were lucky that no volcano eruption happened while we were there.
+We had a great timer and were lucky that no volcano eruption happened while we were there.

 Napier